adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 The rest of the article goes into more detail on each individual stage.

-The two stages are independent and sequential, so the first stage is executed as many times as necessary to generate any valid lecture arrangement, which is then serialized to the disk and can be used independently by stage 2.
+TODO: The two stages are independent and sequential, so the first stage is executed as many times as necessary to generate any valid lecture arrangement, which is then serialized to the disk and can be used independently by stage 2.

-Instead of doing any sort of parallelism, we just spawn `n` independent processes and have them write results into an output folder with unique UUID.
+TODO: Instead of doing any sort of parallelism, we just spawn `n` independent processes and have them write results into an output folder with unique UUID.

 ## Aside: Simulated Annealing